NOHNOLIFE/mangaview/README.md

 #  mangaview

-Manga explorer reader Viewer, only support folders and image files recommended to use Chrome with latest version
+Manga explorer reader Viewer, only support folders and image files

+recommended to use [Chrome](https://www.google.com/chrome/) with latest version

 # [install from here](https://nohnolife.github.io/mangaview/dist/index.html)

 #### install button on address bar right. and it will be work while offline
-press `Ctrl+Shift+R` to update the app
+press `Ctrl+Shift+R` to update the app, you may need to try several times

 ![](https://github.com/NOHNOLIFE/mangaview/blob/main/description/desc%201.png)
 #### drag folders into the app.